-Atypical Scabies Symptoms: Unusual Symptoms of Mites Doctors Don't Recognize
+Atypical Scabies Symptoms: Unusual Signs of Mites That Doctors Don't Recognize

 What Are Scabies and What Do They Look Like?

 Scabies are parasitic mites that infest human skin.
 They are contracted through contact with an infested person, be it as intimate and prolonged as sexual intercourse or as brief as picking up a child at a daycare facility.
-The scabies mite usually is spread by direct, prolonged, skin-to-skin contact with a person who has scabies.
-In other words, you can get scabies from even the most casual contact with a stranger, if they have scabies.
+The scabies mite is usually spread by direct, prolonged, skin-to-skin contact with a person who has scabies.
+In other words, you can get scabies from even the most casual contact with a stranger—provided they have scabies.

 What Scabies Might Look Like